hipe/tmx/lib/skylab/plugin/doc/issues/001-introduction-to-this-sidesystem.md

 ## library 5 of N: [ts] Quickie rolls a reasonable custom solution.

+for quickie to have its own custom solution makes like easier because we can use the quickie in the same distribution as the plugin lib (or whichever) we are developing without breaking quickie.

 although it's not as minimal and powerful as our latest effort, this stab at plugins is easiliy comprehendable; and by this point it's clear that 90% of what we are doing "now" was established by this point.